 Disinterest as soon as an offer is under agreement.

-Preparing to Buy or Offer
+Preparing to Purchase or Offer

-Moderate restorations for outdated spaces
+Moderate renovations for out-of-date spaces

 De-cluttering interior spaces

-Deep-clean of the entire house
+Deep-clean of the entire home

 Staging the house